jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 By 1987 version 11 of the protocol had been released, being commonly referred to as X11.
 The industry wanted to prevent fragmentation and they asked MIT to form a steering consortium for the project.
 The MIT X Consortium became the X Consortium Inc. in 1993.
 By 1996 the X Consortium, with vendor input, released one of the first standard Unix GUIs called the __CDE__ *Common Desktop Environment*.
 By 1997 the X Consortium transformed into the Open Group.
 The Open Group angered many people by relicensing the project under stricter commercial terms in an effort to make some money to support the project--but this action backfired.
 By 1999 the Open Group had ceased functioning and ceased really developing X. The Open Group created *X.Org* to maintain the X11 standard.

 At the same time a parallel implementation base on X11R5 was being developed by IBM for their PCs.
 The project was started in 1992 as XFree86.
 This code was donated to the X Consortium and the code has been part of the larger code base that the X Consortium managed.
-So While the X Consortium--Open Group, [X.Org](http://www.x.org "X") was in charge of X development, they actually weren't innovating or developing anything.
+So while the X Consortium/Open Group/[X.Org](http://www.x.org "X") was in charge of X development, they actually weren't innovating or developing anything.
 It was the group at XFree86 that was doing all the innovation.

 The story gets more complicated.
 As the userbase of Linux surges in the early 2000s as desktop Linux and GUIs grow, X use would naturally follow that growth curve as well.
 You have two problems: [X.Org](http://www.x.org "X"), a vendor controlled stewardship organization, was not doing any development on X, and XFree86 was starting to narrow its *openness* just like the OpenGroup did in 1997, expelling some of the original X creators who had joined the XFree86 project and changing open licenses to be non-GPL compliant (non-Linux compatible license.)

 This led to the founding of the X.Org Foundation merging the two groups.
 This was a breakthrough event.
 It basically reconciled the two groups under one new foundation, [X.Org Foundation](http://www.x.org "X.Org Foundation"), it also ensured that the creators of the X project were once again the stewards, and finally it insured that there was a GPL based and protected X project that developers and companies could contribute to as well.
 The X.Org Foundation continues to innovate and foster the project to this day.

-A final GUI note that in parallel the most break through commercial GUI available in the early 80s was released by Apple in 1984[^23].
+A final GUI note that in parallel the most breakthrough commercial GUI available in the early 80s was released by Apple in 1984[^23].
 Here is a [link to an article](http://www.folklore.org/StoryView.py?story=Busy_Being_Born.txt "Mac") from the developers about how it came to be.

 ![*Apple Macintosh 1984*](images/Chapter-04/Terminals/205px-Macintosh_128k_transparency.png "Apple Macintosh")